harsha444/circle-app/README.md

 4) Getting list of all blogs
 > Endpoint: `http://172.21.0.3:8000/api/blogs/blog/`

-5) Getting the common blogs of first level friends of users of a blog
+5) Getting the blogs of first level friends of users of a blog
 > Endpoint: `http://127.0.0.1:8000/api/blogs/common/<blog_id>/`